 He serves as the imam and instructive executive of the mosque, which he helped frame over two years prior to be a sheltered space for qualities and practices that different mosques may shun.

 In his administration, women and men stand next to each other during a prayer and women are permitted to lead prayers – it is one of the activity that have started debate even among American Muslims.

-“We don’t breaking point individuals by their sex or their sexual orientation, or their specific part of being Muslim or non-Muslim,” he told.
+“We don’t segregate individuals by their sex or their sexual orientation, or their specific part of being Muslim or non-Muslim,” he told.
 “They’re there to worship.”